cloudfoundry/diego-notes/README.md

 Here are it's responsibilities and the actions it takes:

-1. Reaping ActualLRPs on failed Cells
+1. The Converger will reap ActualLRPs on failed Cells
 	- Cells periodically maintain their presence in the BBS.
 If a Cell disappears the converger will notice and CAS `CLAIMED` and `RUNNING` ActualLRPs associated with the missing Cell to `UNCLAIMED`.
 The converger will also emit starts for these missing ActualLRPs.
+2. The Converger will validate that ActualLRPs are actually present on their assigned Cells
+	- It is the Rep's responsibility to keep information about its containers up-to-date in the BBS.
+However, it is conceivable for the BBS to enter a state where an ActualLRP exists and is assigned to a cell, but does *not* map onto a container in the cell.
+	- The Converger is responsible for asking Reps whether or not they actually have the containers the BBS thinks they have.
+When this comparison is performed the state of the container is irrelevent - only whether or not the Rep has a container is what matters.
+	- If the Rep does not have the container the converger should CAS to `UNCLAIMED` and emit a start.
-2. Starting missing ActualLRPs
+3. The Converger will start missing ActualLRPs
 	- If there is no ActualLRP in the BBS for a particular DesiredLRP index, the Converger CREATEs an `UNCLAIMED` ActualLRP and requests a start.
-3. Stopping extra ActualLRPs
+4. The Converger will stop extra ActualLRPs
 	- If there is an ActualLRP (in any state) that does not correspond to a DesiredLRP index, the Converger stops the ActualLRP (see above)
 	- This action is *only* taken if ActualLRP's Domain must be fresh.
-4. Restarting `CRASHED` ActualLRPs
+5. The Converger will restart `CRASHED` ActualLRPs
 	- It is the converger's responsibilities to restart `CRASHED` ActualLRPs (see above)
-5. Re-emitting start requests
+6. The Converger will re-emit start requests
 	- The request to start the ActualLRP may have failed.
 This can be detected if the ActualLRP remains in the `UNCLAIMED` state for longer than some timescale.
 The Converger acts by resubmitting a start request.

 ### Harmonizing ActualLRPs with Container State: Rep